adamjstevenson/oauth-stripe-connect-php/README.md

 This is a simple Stripe Connect application written in PHP.
 At this point it doesn't do a whole lot, and the intention is primarily to provide a general example to help you get up and running with [Stripe Connect](https://stripe.com/docs/connect).
 You can find a running demo of this application here: http://159.203.237.86/

-## Some important things you should know right off the bat:
+## Some important things you should know right off the bat

 * <strong>This isn't, by any means, ready for production.</strong>
 * <strong>You should read over [Stripe's Connect documentation](https://stripe.com/docs/connect/standalone-accounts) as a first step.</strong>